 1 This amount includes underwriters' discount and other costs for legal, accounting, trustee and printing expenses and financial advisor and Agency fees relating to the issuance of the Bonds.

 [REMAINDER OF PAGE INTENTIONALLY LEFT BLANK]

 DEBT SERVICE REQUIREMENTS

-The following table sets forth, for each year ending October 1, the principal, interest and mandatory redemption requirements on the College's outstanding bond indebtedness (rounded to the nearest dollar).
-The table below excludes debt service on the Refunded Bonds, all of which will be refunded with proceeds of the Bonds and other available funds.
-See "PLAN OF FINANCING."
+The following table sets forth, for each fiscal year ending June 30, the principal, interest and mandatory redemption requirements on the College's outstanding indebtedness (rounded to the nearest dollar).